dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

   involving viruses, war, etc. but most of this stuff is more about brainstorming potential disasters than planned massive depopulation.

-forget the hypotheical conspiracy theories, which are often moreso designed to keep you captivated and distracted. yes, that's right: I just said conspiracy theories are conspiracy theories LMAO
+forget the hypothetical conspiracy theories, which are often moreso designed to keep you captivated and distracted. yes, that's right: I just said conspiracy theories are conspiracy theories LMAO
 - usually there's some truth to each of these. if there wasn't, they'd